Weekly Family Line

 Winnie Lacewell-Graham Head Stone

-Harvey Bowen was born May 22, 1900 in Bladen County, North Carolina and died December 29, 1990 in Wilmington, NC.
-Harvey was one of eleven children of Charles Wesley Bowen (1859–1928) and Cornilia Winnie Blanks-Bowen (1867–1938); he is buried in the family cemetery at Graham Chapel located in East Arcadia, North Carolina along with his wife Bettie D. Hall-Bowen (1904–1980).
-Harvey’s mother Cornilia Winnie Blanks, named after her Grandmother Winnie Blanks (1824-1913) was the daughter of Salter Blanks (1837–1925) and Catherine Curley Graham-Blanks (1845–1919).
-Catherine Curley Graham-Blanks was the daughter of James Graham (1814-1884) and Winnie Blanks-Graham, James Graham was the son of William Graham born about 1790 and Sarah Jacobs-Graham born about 1794.
+Harvey’s mother, Cornilia Winnie Blanks, was named after her grandmother, Winnie Blanks (1824–1913).
+She was the daughter of Salter Blanks (1837–1925) and Catherine Curley Graham-Blanks (1845–1919).
+Catherine was the daughter of James Graham (1814–1884) and Winnie Blanks-Graham, while James Graham was the son of William Graham (born c.
+1790) and Sarah Jacobs-Graham (born c.
+1794).

-Harvey had at least eleven brothers and sisters, their names were Olivia Bowen-Lacewell , Daniel Mack Bowen Sr. (1890–1924), George Clemon Bowen (1891–1961), Cornelia Bowen, Mark Lee Bowen, Mary Etta Bowen-Braye (1896–1963), Lucy Tisha Bowen-Lacewell (1898–1958), Sanford Bowen Sr. (1902–1978), Frederick Roosevelt Bowen, Josie Augusta Bowen-Webb (1905–1993).
+Harvey Bowen was part of a large family with at least ten siblings: Olivia Bowen-Lacewell, Daniel Mack Bowen Sr. (1890–1924), George Clemon Bowen (1891–1961), Cornelia Bowen, Mark Lee Bowen, Mary Etta Bowen-Braye (1896–1963), Lucy Tisha Bowen-Lacewell (1898–1958), Sanford Bowen Sr. (1902–1978), Frederick Roosevelt Bowen, and Josie Augusta Bowen-Webb (1905–1993).

-Harvey and wife Bettie had at least eleven children, Harvey Lee Clair Bowen (1924–2005), Mary Bowen, Cleola Bowen, Josie A. Bowen, Marvin Felton Bowen Sr., Jackson Fernanand Delnoir Bowen (1936-2009), Ottis Bowen, James Bowen, Kenneth Oneal Bowen, (1941–2013), Sidney Dewey Bowen Sr. (1947–1990), Dottie Jorette Bowen.
-Harvey and Bettie’s son Sidney Dewey Bowen Sr. (1947–1990) was the first Mayor of color in Bolton, North Carolina.
+Harvey and Bettie Bowen had at least eleven children: Harvey Lee Clair Bowen (1924–2005), Mary Bowen, Cleola Bowen, Josie A. Bowen, Marvin Felton Bowen Sr., Jackson Fernanand Delnoir Bowen (1936–2009), Ottis Bowen, James Bowen, Kenneth Oneal Bowen (1941–2013), Sidney Dewey Bowen Sr. (1947–1990), and Dottie Jorette Bowen.
+Their son, Sidney Dewey Bowen Sr., notably made history as the first person of color to serve as Mayor of Bolton, North Carolina.

 Harvey Bowen (1900-1990)